De Soto National Memorial

-De Soto National Memorial is a national memorial (and national park) located in Manatee County, approximately 5 mi west of Bradenton, Florida.
+De Soto National Memorial is a national memorial located in Manatee County, approximately 5 mi west of Bradenton, Florida.
 The national memorial commemorates the 1539 landing of Hernando de Soto and the first extensive organized exploration by Europeans of what is now the southern United States.
 The memorial site comprises 26.84 acre, where the Manatee River joins Tampa Bay.
 It has 3000 ft of coastline; eighty percent of the area is mangrove swamp.

 De Soto expedition

 In May 1539, Hernando de Soto and an army of over 600 soldiers landed in the Tampa Bay area.
 They arrived in nine ships laden with supplies: two hundred and twenty horses, a herd of pigs, war dogs, cannon, matchlock muskets, armor, tools, and rations.
 They were executing the order of King Charles V to sail to La Florida and "conquer, populate, and pacify" the land.

 The expedition did not yield the gold and treasure these men sought.
 Instead, they marched from one village to the next, taking food and enslaving the native peoples to use as guides and porters.
 Hundreds of people died on this calamitous four-year, 4000 mi journey.
 The de Soto expedition changed the face of the American Southeast and caused Spain to reevaluate their role in the New World.
 It was the first-hand accounts of survivors, describing the native cultures and the richness of the land, which became the journey's enduring legacy.

 The inventory form of the national park was completed in 1976, as a requirement for its listing in the National Register of Historic Places in 1966.
 The inventory form notes there is no agreement among historians the memorial was the actual landfall of the De Soto expedition.
 It is generally accepted that its location, situated at the mouth of the Manatee River, would have been a convenient landing place.
 De Soto made no reference to the landing point but went on to describe the immediate wooded area as swampy and thick with vast and lofty forests.